Sign up for a premium membership to the KIDS ART SPOT and enjoy our entire library of creative printables and guided art videos!

 rainbow plastic bead suncatcher

-An easy tutorial for making plastic bead suncatchers with a rainbow of translucent pony beads.
-The perfect addition to any window!
+An easy tutorial for making a rainbow suncatcher with translucent pony beads.
+The perfect colorful addition to any window!

 If you’ve been following the Artful Parent for a while, you might know that we have a mild obsession with melted bead suncatchers, making everything from basic suncatchers to melted bead art, garlands, and DIY fairy wands.
 We’ve tried all kinds of different configurations and ideas for melted pony beads, but we really love these rainbow suncatchers the best!